stevehjohn/MoneyMonitor/README.md

 In Coinbase, create an API key with the permission `wallet:accounts:read`.

 Set `CoinbaseCredentials.ApiKey` and `CoinbaseCredentials.ApiSecret` in `appSettings.json` with the values obtained from Coinbase.
+Set `Client` to `CoinbaseExchangeClient`.

+### Coinbase Pro

+In Coinbase Pro, create an API key with `View` permissions.

+Set `CoinbaseProCredentials.ApiKey`, `CoinbaseProCredentials.ApiSecret` and `CoinbaseProCredentials.Passphrase` in `appSettings.json` with the values obtained from Coinbase Pro.
+Ensure the value of `Client` is `CoinbaseProExchangeClient`.

 ## User Interface